![]() Home | Masjid Ibrahim | New Masjid Project | Not Muslim? | Events | Our Dawah | Donate | Articles | Lectures | Links | Contact Us |

 Sheikh Al-Islam ibn Taymiyyah said in Al-Fatawa v 5, p 131, “It is a fact that some people listen to the ignorant ones who rely on astronomical calculations to decide the beginnings of lunar months (meaning astronomers), and who state that the moon will or will not be sighted (on a certain date that they had calculated).
 These people believe that such claims to be true, thus implementing them in private or in public.
 I was even told about some judges who will refuse the testimony of a number of truthful persons, just because they, the ignorant lying astronomers, say that the moon will or will not be sighted.
 These judges become among those who refuse the truth when it is presented to them.
 They also accept the testimony of the untruthful ones, thus becoming among those who listen to falsehood.
 This Ayah, “(They like to) listen to false-hood, to devour anything forbidden” [5:42], is describing such false judges, as is apparent from its meaning.
 False judges accept falsehood from whom they are not permitted to accept testimony, such as accepting false accounts by false witnesses or story-tellers.
 These judges usually eat from impermissible means, such as bribes.
 This is why these two matters (listening to false testimonies and accepting bribery) usually accompany each other.
 And although some judges do not completely accept what astrologers say and claim, yet, they are not firm and have a strong doubt in their hearts, because they believe that the Shari’ah does not address this subject.”

-These authentic texts are clear in their affirming the rules of the Shari’ah with regards to establishing the beginnings of lunar months.
-This fact is further explained as follows:
+These authentic texts are clear in their affirming the rules of the

+This fact is further explained as follows: 1 -- The Shari’ah made Al-Hilal, and nothing else, the sign that decides the beginning of the lunar month.
+There is no other way to decide the beginning of the month except this way and method.
+2 -- According to the Shari’ah, the lunar month has a minimum of 29 days and a maximum of 30.
+It is not allowed to fast except until at least twenty nine days of the month of Shaa’ban have passed.
+The least number of days to be fasted in Ramadhan is 29 days.
 3 -- The beginning of the lunar month should be decided with certainty.
 This fact is derived from the established rule of Shari’ah with regards to acts of worship that are connected to certain timings.
 These acts of worship cannot be performed unless their times have been established with certainty.
 This is why Allah connected these acts to certain universal signs that are not controlled by mankind.
 These signs are indisputable, not viable to change and can be easily recognized by both the layman as well as the learned.
 Ibn Taymiyyah said in Al-Fatawa v 25, p.
 139, “Our Shari’ah has established the perfect ruling as it connected the beginning of the lunar months to indisputable natural signs which can be witnessed with the eyes.
 Therefore, no one will be misguided in the religion, nor will anyone be distracted from his other affairs in search of establishing the beginnings of the months.
 Furthermore, no one will indulge in what does not concern him in pursuit of this matter.
 This method (that the Shari’ah has established) will never lead to confusion in the religion of Allah, as what happens to followers of other religions by the hands of their scholars.”
+4 -- The Shari’ah connected the acts of worship that occur during lunar months to witnessing the new moon or to completing the thirty days of the previous month.
+5 -- Establishing the beginnings of the lunar months can be easily achieved by relying on a clear and material sign, Al-Hilal.
+Otherwise, the new month can be established by completing the thirty days.
+Both these matters do not fall under the control of man.
+The Shari’ah did not prescribe any other method to decide the beginnings of lunar months.
+6 -- The general meaning of the Hadiths attests that the only way to

-7 -- Witnessing Al-Hilal is obligatory on Muslims to firmly establish timings for some acts of worship.
+or completing the thirty days of the month.
+The Messenger of Allah ( 7 -- Witnessing Al-Hilal is obligatory on Muslims to firmly establish timings for some acts of worship.
 If these acts are obligatory, such as the case with fasting Ramadhan and Hajj, then witnessing Al-Hilal is also obligatory on at least a part of the Muslim Ummah, for what is necessary to fulfill the requirements of an obligation is an obligation itself.
 These facts that we have stated were known and followed by all generations of Muslims throughout the ages.
 Their acts of worship were always firmly established and their affairs were always rightly guided.
 In addition, no difference of opinion with regards to this matter was ever re-corded of the companions.
 Also, the Mathhabs of the four Imams, Abu Hanifah, Malik, Ash-Shafii and Ahmad all agree on this ruling.
 Imam Malik said, “Whoever fast according to (astronomical) calculations must not be followed.”
 Ibn Arafah also said that he does not know of any Maliki, meaning followers of the Maliki Mathhab, who agrees with the method of following astronomical calculations.
 Furthermore, rejecting astronomical calculations in deciding the beginnings of lunar months is the position of many scholars of the Ummah, including ibn Al-Munthir and Sanad of the Maliki Math-hab, and Ibn Rushd Al-Qurtubi, ibn Hajar, As-Subki, and Ash-Shawkani, as well as many others.

 The Scholars on Bid’ah